Taiwo Owatemi

 Taiwo Victoria Owatemi (born 22 July 1992) is a British politician who has been Member of Parliament (MP) for Coventry North West since 2019.
-A member of the Labour Party, she currently holds the position of Junior Lord of the Treasury (Government Whip).
+A member of the Labour Party, she currently serves as a Lord Commissioner of the Treasury.

 Early and education

 Owatemi grew up in Plumstead, with close links to an extended family via her aunt and cousins in Coventry.
 Her father died when she was seven.
 She was brought up with her twin and her elder brother by her mother, a nurse.
 She attended Conway Primary School in Plumstead and subsequently attended The Business Academy Bexley (now Harris Garrard Academy).

 Owatemi holds an integrated Master’s degree in Pharmacy from Medway School of Pharmacy, the University of Kent, and is qualified as a pharmacist.

 Early career

 Whilst at school, Owatemi was selected for a parliamentary internship by the Social Mobility Foundation and gained experience working in the Westminster office of Conservative MP Oliver Letwin.

 She then qualified as a Pharmacist at St Richard’s Hospital, Chichester.
 She is a registered Pharmacist with the General Pharmaceutical Council.
 She worked as a oncology pharmacist at a cancer unit in Dartford and Gravesham NHS Trust before she entered Parliament.

 From 2016 onwards, Owatemi served in a number of roles in the Young Fabians and published writing on health policy.
 She joined the Labour Party after becoming interested in health inequalities and health policy during her training year at St Richard’s Hospital.